GridTools/gt4py/docs/functional/QuickstartGuide.md

 print("sum of adjacent cells: {}".format(np.asarray(edge_values)))
 ```

-For the border edges, the results are unchanged compared to the previous example, the inner edges, however, now contain the sum of the two adjacent cells:
+For the border edges, the results are unchanged compared to the previous example, but the inner edges now contain the sum of the two adjacent cells:

 | ![nearest_cell_values](connectivity_numbered_grid.svg) | $\mapsto$ | ![cell_values](connectivity_edge_cell_sum.svg) |
 |:--:| :--: | :--: |